Azure-Samples/openai-end-to-end-baseline/README.md

         return "error"
 ```

 1. Add runtime

    - Click Add runtime
    - Add compute instance runtime and give it a name
-   - Choose the compute instance created by the Bicep
+   - Choose the compute instance created by the Bicep  *TODO ==> existing instance?
+I had to creat a new ONE
    - Accept the other defaults and click 'Create'

 1. Test the flow